CrazyRedMachine/UltimatePopnController/README.md

 # Supported devices and requirements

-This code has been tested on Arduino Due.
-It should still compile for Leonardo provided you redefine the pinout.
+This code was designed for Arduino Due.
+It will compile for Leonardo as well but some features are stripped due to lack of gpio (only 11 buttons and 9 lights, no keypad).
+The HID descriptor is updated accordingly depending on the selected target board.

 The keypad code requires the Keypad library by Mark Stanley and Alexander Brevig.
 It can be installed from the Arduino IDE Library manager.